shoaibms/mango/README.md

 A central design goal of this work is **zero marginal genotyping cost**:

-- We take existing public WGS data and derive a **minimal inversion and marker toolkit**.
+- We take existing public WGS data and derive a **minimal inversion-tagging marker toolkit**.
 - These markers are designed for KASP (or similar) assays and validated under cross-ancestry prediction.
-- This makes it possible to deploy global, ancestry-aware selection for key traits without generating a single new genotype.
+- This makes it possible to deploy global, ancestry-aware selection for portable traits without generating a single new genotype.

-Breeding programs can adopt Tier 1 structural panels immediately and layer genomic selection (Tier 2) or local recalibration (Tier 3) only where justified.
+Breeding programs can adopt Tier 1 structural panels immediately and layer genomic selection (Tier 2) or local recalibration (Tier 3) only where justified by trait architecture.

 ---